AnniecTW/Notes/LeetCode/Matrix/212. Word Search II/README.md

 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 1. Can `board` be empty or contain empty rows (e.g., [] or [[]])?<br>
 2. Any constraints on time/space complexity?<br>
-3. Can I modify the orginal matrix, or should I treat it as read-only?
+3. Can I modify the orginal matrix during the search, or should I treat it as read-only?
-4. If multiple paths for a word are found, should I record all of them in the result or keep each word unique in the result?
+4. If a word appears multiple times in the board, should I return all occurrences or just one?
+5. Should output words appear in the same order as in `words`, or any order is fine?
-5. Happy path -
+6. Happy path -
    ```python
     Input: matrix = [
       ['A','A','B'],